Clinical Research Network performance

 - Increasing the number of health and care organisations active in research

 - Increasing the number of participants involved in research into dementias

 - Demonstrating to research participants that their contribution is valued

-The CRN reports on its performance on a quarterly basis.
+The CRN reports on its performance on a quarterly and annual basis.
 These performance reports can be found below.